Contact Us

 Kym Bramich

-Head of Marketing & Communications Omico
+Head of Marketing & Communications, Omico

 Collaborating with Cube has been an immensely positive experience.
 Cube has demonstrated an excellent understanding of our goals and values, ensuring every aspect of the communications plan aligns with GSK’s mission.
 Their proactive approach in identifying opportunities and potential challenges has been a key factor in the success of our communications efforts.
 With meticulously planned execution of media engagements, the team’s professionalism, enthusiasm and creativity have exceeded our expectations, making them an indispensable business partner.